 In the fall of 2007 [and again in the summer of 2016] I saw Michael’s house and those very same steps I climbed to the porch so many years before.
 The apartment building where I once lived remains there as well.
 The one thing that survived all the changes brought on by that construction project are a single house and a small patch of lawn in front.
 It is the same lawn where Michael lay so long ago broken, bleeding and dying.
 It is still there and is a stark reminder of that spring day.
 All are part of my first childhood memories, the good times as well as the bad.

 Throughout my life since that day in 1961, with the coming of each and every spring season, and often many times between, I’m reminded of that event that happened fifty-one years ago today.
 I often wonder, what happened to the Casamento family and would I one day see my friend Michael again?

 Update – April 2013

-I’m happy to report that I was contacted last year by the Casamento family through a similar posting I had submitted on Ancestry.com.
+I’m happy to write that I was contacted last year by the Casamento family through a posting I’d submitted on Ancestry.com.
 Despite my apprehensions of renewing memories they may have wanted to long forget I learned that family members were anxious to talk with me.
 They had never forgotten Michael’s friend.
 The boy they often invited into their home who shared peanut butter and jelly sandwiches with their son.
 The same one who had been with him on that fateful day.